FudaWiki/fudawiki-files/menko.md

 title: Menko
 description: Children's card-throwing game.
 published: true
-date: 2022-12-05T14:03:08.736Z
+date: 2022-12-05T15:26:33.089Z
 tags:
 editor: markdown
 dateCreated: 2022-12-05T09:04:39.413Z
 ---

-Menko (めんこ, 面子), is a Japanese traditional card game played by two or more players, where each player throws a card onto another card on the ground in hopes of flipping it.
+Menko (めんこ, 面子), is a Japanese children's card game played by two or more players, where each player throws a card onto another card on the ground in hopes of flipping it.
+It was very popular during the Showa era.

 # History of Menko
 Menko, in their present form, are **cards made of thick cardboard, which may be rectangular or spherical**.
 However, in the past, other materials were used.